Does tea have more caffeine than coffee?

-All types of tea starts its life as a leaf from the Camellia Sinensis plant and as we have already see from the infographic all those teas naturally have some caffeine in them.
-The type of tea those leaves eventually end up as (Black, Green, White etc.) is influenced by their treatment once they are picked.
+All types of tea starts as a leaf from the Camellia Sinensis plant- and as we have already see from the infographic, all of those teas naturally have some caffeine in them.
+The type of tea which those leaves eventually end up as (black, green, white etc.) is influenced by their treatment once they are picked.
 This also influences the caffeine content.

-For example: Green and white tea is usually steeped in a lower temperature and for a shorter time which gives the caffeine less chance to dissolve into the water.
+For example: green and white tea is usually steeped at a lower temperature (and for a shorter time), which gives the caffeine less chance to dissolve into the water.

 This doesn’t mean the original tea had less caffeine, just that less of it was released into the water.

-It is also important to note that some of the straight purest white teas, like silver needles buds, have nearly as much caffeine in them as black tea.
-The fragile buds have a high level of caffeine as it helps to protect the baby leaves from pests and insects.
+It is also important to note that some of the purest, unblended white teas- such as silver needles buds- have nearly as much caffeine in them as black tea.
+The fragile buds have a high level of caffeine, as it helps to protect the young leaves from pests and insects.

 If you are wanting to avoid caffeine altogether there are plenty of options out there that naturally do not contain any caffeine at all.